 The cookie gods were good to me on the day that I made these beauties.
 Recipe testing is rarely a straight forward process (understatement of the year), and usually requires multiple failures, with or without tears of frustration, before nailing it.
-These cookies were an exception.
+These peanut butter cookies were an exception.
 A gal needs a break every once in a while, I’ll take it!

 SHOP THE POST